 Lennie has a deep understanding of the D.C. community and connection to the arts.
 He is a seasoned educator, drama therapy specialist, trainer, university professor, author, and entrepreneur, with over 20 years of experience in public school systems, alternative education programming, and corporate and nonprofit organizations.
 He is the co-founder of Dramatic Solutions and is a strong advocate for active and collaborative learning in the classroom for disengaged learners.
 Dramatic Solutions has expertise in working with youth involved in the juvenile justice system.

-Lennie earned a Bachelor of Arts in Educational Drama and a Master of Arts in Speech and Intercultural Communication from New York University.
+Lennie earned his EdD degree in Educational Leadership from Morgan State University.
+He earned a Bachelor of Arts in Educational Drama and a Master of Arts in Speech and Intercultural Communication from New York University.
 He is a board-certified trainer and registered drama therapist with the North American Drama Therapy Association.
 Lennie also has credentials in Process Communication Model Training® and Quality Matters Online teaching.
 Lennie is currently a doctoral student at Morgan State University.

 Lennie is the co-author of two books, Dramatic Engagers and 50 Dramatic Engagers for Learning and Performance.
 In his free time, he finds joy spending time with his family, going to the movies, and reading.
 Dramatic Solutions is a D.C.
 Certified Business Enterprise.

 Dr. Carmen White has worked with SchoolTalk since 2016.
 As a school technical assistance lead and trainer, Carmen is driven by her love for peace and her passion for community.
 She is a professional speaker, trainer, and consultant with over 20 years of experience in personal and professional development, leadership, restorative practices, and communication training for schools and community organizations.